 Apply for the Rakuten Credit Card for additional cash back

 You may not be a fan of credit cards or trying to reduce the number of cards in your wallet, but depending on the stores you shop in, it might make sense to apply for this credit card.

 This isn’t about adding credit card debt, and you really should only buy what you can afford to pay in full for cash back rewards to be worth it.

 If you strategically use your credit cards, you can save extra money on your regular purchases.
 Take a look at your wallet and use the card that has the best cash back rate for the specific store or purchase.

 For example, the Rakuten credit card offers a 3% cashback rate on qualifying purchases in addition to the advertised promotion.
 3% cash back rates aren’t common.
 For other purchases, the card offers a 1% rate so you may want to use a different card or payment method for your non-Rakuten related purchases.

 Rakuten Cash back isn’t limited to online purchases

 PS.
-Within the last few years multiple Rakuten partner stores started offering in-store cash back.
-You may be able to earn bonus cash back rates when you shop in-person.
-Double check the website to see which stores included in the offers.
+Within the last few years, multiple Rakuten partner stores started offering in-store cash back.
+You may be able to earn bonus cash back rates when you shop in person.
+Double-check the website to see which stores are included in the offers.
 And you may need to “add your credit card” to the program website to ensure you receive cash back for the purchase.